JTWWilson/resources/Cribsheet.md

 global variables can be accessed from *any point* in a program.
  - For example:

-    OUTPUT "Here are the even numbers up to 100"
+    <code>OUTPUT "Here are the even numbers up to 100"

-	<code>FOR i <-- 1 TO 100
+     FOR i <-- 1 TO 100
      IF i MOD 2 = 0
      OUTPUT i
      ENDIF